 PASSPORTS & VISAS

-Citizens of EU member states do not normally need a visa to visit other EU member states.
-Any other nationality (outside the EU) should check visa requirements with the relevant country’s Embassy.
-If you are considering taking your pet on holiday, please contact us for further details.
+Citizens of EU member states do not normally need a visa to visit France.
+Any other nationality (outside the EU) should check visa requirements with the French embassy.
+If you are considering taking your pet on holiday with you, please contact us for further details.

-A breakage deposit is payable upon arrival for self-catering holidays which will be refunded to you either on departure (once an inventory check has been carried out) or sent to you by post within 28 days of your return.
+A breakage deposit is payable upon arrival for self-catering holidays which will be refunded to you either on departure (once an inventory check has been carried out) or sent to you by post within 28 days of your return (the charges for which will be taken from the deposit itself).
 Cash and sometimes credit cards are accepted as forms of payment.
 You may not ask the Resort Manager to carry out your inventory check outside the arranged hours.
 It is your responsibility to arrange for the reimbursement of your deposit (e.g. by leaving your personal address and if necessary bank details with the Resort Manager).
-Similarly, it is the Resort Manager's responsibility to collect relevant charges, without the intervention of Lagrange, for damage to property or equipment, cleaning expenses, local taxes and, depending on the residence, charges for electricity, gas and water consumption.
+Similarly, it is the Resort Manager’s responsibility to collect relevant charges, without the intervention of Lagrange, for damage to property or equipment, cleaning expenses, local taxes and, depending on the residence, charges for electricity, gas and water consumption.
 Disputes relating to any of the above must be settled between the interested parties and must not implicate Lagrange.

 Lagrange or any supplier cannot be held responsible for any theft, loss or damage to personal belongings (car, luggage, cameras, skis, cash etc.).
 Objects or personal effects belonging to the holidaymaker are strictly his/her own responsibility.